PoisotLab/ms_betacov_mapping/README.md

 population.](figures/risk_compounded.png){#fig:compound}

 # Conclusion

+RELOCATE: Indeed, it only assumes the action of well described evolutionary mechanisms.
+The benefit of this approach is to provide the potential for a more dynamic and nuanced understanding of risk: not only on ecological timescales, but also by providing clues about which areas can change over micro-evolutionary timescales.

 Our study focuses largely on the biogeography of hosts.
 Specifically, we identify the Amazon and South-Eastern Asia as hotspots where the phylogenetic